-A 10% disability rating, the threshold for obtaining benefits, requires occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or symptoms are controlled by continuous medication.
+A 10% disability rating, the threshold for obtaining benefits, requires occupational and social impairment due to mild or transient symptoms.
+These decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or symptoms are controlled by continuous medication.

 However, if a mental condition has been formally diagnosed, but symptoms are not severe enough either to interfere with the veteran’s occupational and social functioning or to require continuous medication, a disability rating of 0% will be returned.

-By contrast, a 100% disability due to mental disorder is granted in cases of total occupational and social impairment, due to such symptoms as:
+By contrast, a 100% disability due to a mental disorder is granted in cases of total occupational and social impairment due to such symptoms as:

 - Gross impairment in thought processes or communication